 Season Fruit in Iran

-Iran is blessed with the variety of favorable meteorological conditions suitable for fruit production.
-Iran ranks first in fruit production in the middle east and north Africa and Iran has been ranked between 8th and 10th in global fruit production in different years.
+Iran is blessed with a variety of favorable meteorological conditions suitable for fruit production.
+Iran ranks first in fruit production in the middle east and north Africa and Iran have been ranked between 8th and 10th in global fruit production in different years.

 The northern seaside lands of the Caspian Sea and the country supplies finest conditions for citrus production.